connectrpc/connect-es/README.md

 The library and the generated code are compatible with ES2017 and TypeScript 4.1.

-## Connect for Node.js (Preview)
+## Connect for Node.js (Beta)

 With [@bufbuild/connect-node](https://www.npmjs.com/package/@bufbuild/connect-node),
 you have the option to use the same clients from Connect-Web on Node.js v18.
 You can also use it for servers using the Node.js `http`, `https`, or `http2` modules.

-Connect-Node is still in preview, so we want your feedback!
+Connect-Node is still in beta, so we want your feedback!
 We’d love to learn about your use cases and what you’d like to do with Connect-Node.
 For example, do you plan to use it with React, Remix, or on the edge with Vercel’s Edge Runtime?
 You can reach us either through the [Buf Slack](https://buf.build/links/slack/) or by filing a